 Accelerate your Midwife Business’ Success

-Business get more successful and to a new level of size and strength by utilizing its employees, staff, team, whatever you want to call them expertise.
-With your midwife business, it is very difficult to serve the high demands for your care with just you.
-Having someone to answer phone, organize charts, keep track of inventory, bill out claims, pay attention to invoices, cleaning of birth center and clinic, care for two women wanting to birth their babies at the same time, birth assisting helping mother nurse while you finish charting from the birth, and so much more.
-When someone chooses to have a small operation and do much of the office responsibilities themselves, time is traded for the tasks.
+Business get more successful and to a new level of size and strength by utilizing their employees, staff, team, or whatever you want to call their expertise.
+With your midwife business, it is challenging to meet the high demands of your care with just you.
+Having someone to answer the phone, organize charts, keep track of inventory, bill out claims, pay attention to invoices, clean the birth center and clinic, care for two women wanting to birth their babies at the same time, help the mother nurse while you finish charting from the birth, and so much more When someone chooses to have a small operation and do much of the office responsibilities themselves, time is traded for the tasks.

 Our most valuable resource is our time.
-Some people will argue knowledge, but time can never by bought or traded.
+Some people will argue knowledge can never be bought or traded.
 We can always increase or lose knowledge.
-When a person is on their death bed, they never say I want more knowledge.
-It is always I wish I had more time for things not done before passing away.
-Spend time with family and friend versus staying at the office late cleaning a floor.
+When a person is on their deathbed, they never say I want more knowledge.
+I always wish I had more time for things not done before passing away.
+Spend time with family and friends versus staying at the office late cleaning a floor.

 Create a business plan where income covers all the ancillary duties other than being a midwife.